shwetankRathore/prototyping-html-css/hw10-grid-layout-sandbox/README.md

 5. Once your wireframe is complete, add an image of the wireframe to your <code>images</code> folder.
 6. Embed this image in your README.md file with an image tag.
 7. Under the image, add a link to the site or embed another image of the grid artifact.
-8. **25 BONUS POINTS**: Make your site **mobile-first** by making it flex between a large and small screen by using the <code>@media</code> query with a suitable breakpoint.
+8. **BONUS Challenge**: Make your site **mobile-first** by making it flex between a large and small screen by using the <code>@media</code> query with a suitable breakpoint.
 You can add these bonus points to any assignment.
 8. Once you've completed your site, follow the procedure: push the changes to your forked code repo, then create a pull request to the organization's repo.

 ## Resources